Lawton Chiles: Governor of Florida

 The 1994 election was memorable for its series of debates between Bush and Chiles.
 During the last debate on November 1, Chiles said to Bush, "My momma told me, sticks and stones may break my bones, but names will never hurt me.
 But let me tell you something about the old liberal.
 The old he-coon walks just before the light of day."
 Bush and many others did not understand the reference, but the quote gained significant media attention.
 After the debate, Chiles remained oblique, saying "It's sort of like saying, "Don't mess with the Lone Ranger.'"
 The next day, Lt.
 Governor Buddy MacKay explained that the he-coon was the oldest and wiliest raccoon in the pack, according to Florida cracker folklore.
 Raccoons were hunted by the light of the moon, and the he-coon would wait all night while the young raccoons ran from the dogs, tiring them out.
 Then, just before the light of day, the he-coon would leave his lair and walk in the open, safe from the dogs.
 Chiles was implying that he was the he-coon, and just as the he-coon walked before dawn, he would score a comeback victory against Bush.
 The quip was a direct appeal to older, rural, ancestral Floridians, whose loyalty to Democratic candidates had waned over the past several decades.
 Seven days later, as Republicans swept the 1994 Florida elections in almost every respect, Chiles bucked the trend, winning reelection in an upset by about 64,000 votes, 1.52% of the total vote.
 He is the last Democrat to win a gubernatorial election in Florida.
 Chiles' "he-coon" quote has become a well-known moment in Florida politics, often recalled and referenced in headlines and Florida political debate.
+After the election Chiles admitted his campaign made scare calls in the final hours using phony organizations as fronts.
+The callers identified themselves as being from the nonexistent Citizens for Tax Fairness.
+One script accused Bush of being a tax cheat.

 Chiles' second term as governor was notable as the first time in state history that a Democratic governor had a legislature controlled by the Republican Party.
 Despite this, he had some successes, including a successful lawsuit he and state attorney general Bob Butterworth filed against the tobacco industry, which resulted in an $11.3 billion settlement for the state.
 He also won approval for a $2.7 billion statewide school construction program.

 In 1995, Chiles sought treatment for a neurological problem that was later diagnosed as a mild stroke after he awoke with nausea, slurred speech and loss of coordination; and it would be determined dehydration might have caused the episode.
 He recovered fully, which was credited to prompt treatment.